• Skip to primary navigation

 Bircher Muesli has been around since 1900 when it was devloped by Swiss physician Maximilian Bircher-Brenner for his patients.

-He claimed that it would cure their ailments and encouraged them to eat raw fruits and vegetables.
+He believed it could cure their ailments and encouraged the consumption of raw fruits and vegetables.

 A bowl of healthy bircher muesli topped with chopped strawberries, blueberries and flaked almonds.

-This healthy muesli is basically overnight oats with all the goodness of sultanas, apple, apple juice, almonds and honey.
-Without the cream!
+This healthy muesli is basically overnight oats with all the goodness of sultanas, apple, apple juice, almonds and honey, but without the cream!

-These are soaked in milk and Greek yogurt.
+These nutritious ingredients are soaked in milk and Greek yogurt, making preparation really easy.

-When you wake up in the morning this delicious breakfast is already waiting for you in the fridge.
+When you wake up in the morning this delicious and wholesome breakfast is already waiting for you in the fridge.

 Two bowl of bircher muesli topped with chopped strawberries, blueberries and flaked almonds.
 Strawberries and blueberries and spoons in between the bowls on the table.